 Can I Leave the Facility if Placed on a 5250 Hold?

 When placed on a 5250 hold, you cannot leave the facility until and unless your doctors discharge you.
-Your doctors will pursue this hold if they believe you remain a danger to yourself or to others or are gravely disabled.
+Your doctors will pursue this hold if they believe you remain a danger to yourself or others or are gravely disabled.
 A 5250 hold is a 14-day, court-ordered, involuntary hold during which you receive intensive treatment.

 Can I Leave a Facility at the End of a 5250 Hold?